jacojarajara/char-select-kirby-deluxe/README.md

 # [CS] Kirby Deluxe!

-Play as the pink puffball warrior with a moveset directly inspired by "Kirby and the Forgotten Land", made to align within Kirby's N64 era!
+Play as the pink puffball warrior with a moveset directly inspired by **Kirby and the Forgotten Land (2022)**, made to align within Kirby's N64 era!

 This mod features:
 * Copy abilities in the form of the base game's power-ups, with Copy Ability Essences replacing the cap models!